top of page

 Kindler Arts

-Kindler Arts Program aims to provide medical students with the opportunity to work with young adults (16-30 years old) with a range of physical and mental disabilities, allowing them to gain comfort and develop skills pertinent to working with individuals with special needs.
-The club also strives to provide and support quality recreational and respite programs for youth with disabilities and their families.
-The program takes place at Holland-Bloorview Kids Rehabilitation Hospital, between the months of January-March for eight Tuesday evenings with 2 hours of programming each evening.
-Without the support and planning from University of Toronto medical students, this program would not be possible as Holland Bloorview Kids Rehabilitation Hospital does not provide services to children transitioning from pediatric care to adult care (>16 years of age).
+The Kindler Arts Program provides medical students with the opportunity to work with young adults (16-24 years old) with a range of physical and mental disabilities.
+This program allows medical students to gain comfort and learn skills for working with people with diverse needs.
+These interactions provide insight and a unique perspective into the abilities of the participants and will be invaluable for the students’ future careers in medicine.
+Another mandate of this club is to provide and support quality recreational and respite programs for youth with disabilities and their families.
+Without the support and planning from UofT medical students, this program would not be possible, as Holland Bloorview Kids Rehabilitation Hospital does not provide services for children transitioning from Pediatric care to adult care (>16 years of age).
+These services are invaluable to the well-being of individuals with disabilities and their families.

 Noteworthy Music Program